espruino/BangleApps/apps/openstmap/README.md

 displays waypoints in the watch (if dependencies exist).

 * Drag on the screen to move the map
+* Click bottom left to zoom in, bottom right to zoom out
 * Press the button to bring up a menu, where you can zoom, go to GPS location, put the map back in its default location, or choose whether to draw the currently recording GPS track (from the `Recorder` app).